 Dartington Trust: the Gustav Metzger Foundation Scholarship is available for a student with refugee status or who has an application for asylum in the UK.
 The gallery’s support will include tuition fees for the one-year, full-time MA course, living expenses and associated residency location at Hauser & Wirth Somerset for two weeks.

 De Montfort University, Leicester: eight Article 26 Scholarships are offered to students from an asylum-seeking background who do not have access to student finance.
-One recipient will also be eligible for a UNITE Foundation Scholarship that provides £3,000 per year living costs and, following an assessment of circumstances, free accommodation in a UNITE hall for three years.
+Scholarships consist of a full fee wiaver and up to £3,500 contribution to living costs per year.
+One recipient will also be eligible for a contribution towards accommodation costs in halls of residence for three years.

-University of Dundee: the Humanitarian Scholarship of one year tuition fee up to £20,950, monthly stipend and living costs is available for full-time postgraduate courses.
+University of Dundee: the Humanitarian Scholarship offers up to £40,000, which includes a full tuition fee waiver for the year of study, a monthly stipend and accommodation costs.
+Four scholarships are available for full-time postgraduate courses and one for a full-time undergraduate course.
 Students must hold the status afforded by the UK Government of 'humanitarian protection', hold full refugee status (granted by the UK Government), or have Discretionary leave to Remain on the basis of an asylum application.
 Students from overseas can also apply on humanitarian grounds.